Sleeping in Airports

 6. Unwind at the spa

 You’ve got the time, so why not treat yourself to some between-flight pampering?
-Many spas are located across all terminals, providing massage services, aromatherapy, body scrubs, reflexology, hair cut and styles, and mani/pedis.
+Many spas are located across all terminals, providing massage services, aromatherapy, body scrubs, reflexology, haircuts and styles, and mani/pedis.

 7. Relax or work out at the Health Club

-Airport Gym/FitnessThere are worse ways to spend a layover than hitting the sauna or jacuzzi for some relaxation.
-The Health Club located near the Dubai International Hotel is accessible from both Terminals 1 and 3.
-The club has a swimming pool, jacuzzi, steam room and sauna, gym, and full shower facilities available for a fee.
-Packages vary, starting at the shower- or gym-only options all the way up to the full experience.
+Airport Gym/FitnessThere are worse ways to spend a layover than hitting the sauna or jacuzzi for relaxation.
+The Health Club near the Dubai International Hotel is accessible from Terminals 1 and 3.
+The club has a swimming pool, jacuzzi, steam room, sauna, gym, and full shower facilities available for a fee.
+Packages vary, starting at the shower- or gym-only options up to the whole experience.

 8. Stop by the indoor gardens

 Take a moment for yourself.
-Zen Gardens is an indoor oasis perfect for some quiet time or meditation.
-Located near Gates B7 and B27 in Terminal 3.
+Zen Gardens is an indoor oasis perfect for quiet time or meditation near Gates B7 and B27 in Terminal 3.

 9. WiFi

-Stay connected to friends and family, update your social media accounts or surf the internet courtesy of the airport’s free WiFi.
+Stay connected to friends and family, update your social media accounts or surf the internet using the airport’s free WiFi.
 For those without mobile devices or laptops, pay-to-use internet kiosks are available.

 10. Sleep

 Sleep PodsWe don’t blame you for using your layover to catch up on sleep!
-You shouldn’t have much problem camping out, what with so many flights departing in the middle of the night.
-Travellers say it’s pretty common to see folks spread out on the floors.
-Thanks to the airport’s open layout, you’ll have a tough time finding much privacy.
+With so many flights departing at night, you shouldn’t have much problem camping out.
+Travellers say it’s common to see folks spread out on the floors.
+Thanks to the airport’s open layout, you’ll have difficulty finding much privacy.
 There are plenty of chairs, but most come with armrests.
-If you see an unoccupied reclining chair in one of many Rest Zones, don’t think – just grab it!
-Wherever you land, pull out an extra layer and earplugs to stave off the cold and noise.
+If you see an unoccupied reclining chair in one of many Rest Zones, don’t think – grab it!
+Pull out an extra layer and earplugs wherever you land to stave off the cold and noise.

-If you’d prefer to spend the cash for better quality sleep and a bit of privacy, you do have some options.
-In Terminal 1, Snooze Cube rents 13 compact rooms by the hour, minimum 2 hours.
+If you’d prefer to spend the cash for better quality sleep and privacy, you have some options.
+In Terminal 1, Snooze Cube rents 13 compact rooms by the hour, a minimum of 2 hours.
 The Sleep n’ Fly Lounge in Terminal 3 has igloo-style sleep pods for 1-2 adults.
 Guests can also take advantage of their shower facilities.
 Dubai International Hotel is a full-scale transit hotel in Terminal 3 (all concourses), offering rooms in 6-, 12-, and 18-hour packages.
-Other hotels are located within a quick two-minute drive of the airport, with free shuttle service.
+Other hotels are within a quick two-minute drive of the airport, with free shuttle service.
 For more information and locations, visit our Dubai Airport Guide.

 These are just a few things to do on a layover at Dubai Airport.
-Visit our Dubai Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Dubai Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.